-- In the 'Available' panel click on the Thermal entry, then in the Step field enter 2. - Press the 'Add to' button, and click Finish
+• In the 'Available' panel click on the Thermal entry, then in the Step field enter 2.

+• Press the 'Add to' button, and click Finish

-The first and every $2^{nd}$ Time Step of each construction stage will be added to the 'Included' area of the dialog.
+The first and every 2nd Time Step of each construction stage will be added to the 'Included' area of the dialog.
 LUSAS will load-in the selected time step results and open a window showing an animation of the variation of temperature with time.
+A snapshot of the animation is shown below.

 Animations may be saved in compressed AVI format for playback in other applications.

-- Save the animation to your projects folder and enter concrete\dam\thermal.avi for the filename and press Save - Close the Animation window.
+File Save As AVI... • Save the animation to your projects folder and enter concrete\dam\thermal.avi for the filename and press Save

+Close the Animation window.